frephs/IS24-AM21/documentation_wip/network_protocol.md

     Client --) Server : SelectFromPairMessage
     Server ->> Client : GameJoinMessage

-    loop to all the other clients
+    loop for each client in the game
-    Server --) Other clients already in game:  PlayerGameJoinMessage end
+    Server --) Other client already in game:  PlayerGameJoinMessage end

 ```